Numerically trivial automorphisms of Enriques surfaces in characteristic $2$: Cohomologically trivial automorphisms

 \centerline{ \xy (0,15)*{}; @={(0,0),(10,0),(20,0),(30,0),(40,0),(50,5),(50,-5),(10,-10),(10,10),(40,10),(40,-10)}@@{*{\bullet}}; (0,0)*{};(40,0)*{}**\dir{-}; (50,5)*{};(40,0)*{}**\dir{-}; (50,-5)*{};(40,0)*{}**\dir{-}; (10,10)*{};(10,-10)*{}**\dir{-}; (40,10)*{};(40,-10)*{}**\dir{-}; (-3,0)*{N};(54,5)*{N_1};(54,-5)*{N_2}; \endxy }

 In this case, $\Aut_{\ct}(S) = \bbZ/3\bbZ$. \end{proposition}

 \begin{proof} If every special genus one fibration on $S$ is extremal, then $S$ has finite automorphism group by \cite{KKM} Section $12$.
 Therefore, we observe that, by Proposition \ref{possiblecases}, $S$ has to admit a special genus one fibration with special bisection $N$ such that $g$ fixes two fibers $F_1$ and $F_2$, where $F_1$ is a smooth supersingular elliptic curve and $F_2$ is of type $\tilde{E}_7$ or $\tilde{D}_7$.
 If $F_1$ is a simple fiber, then $N$ meets two distinct points of $F_1$, since $g$ does not fix the tangent line at any point of $F_1$.
-But then, $g$ fixes three points on $N$, hence it fixes $N$ pointwise, which contradicts Corollary \ref{trivial2}.
+But then, $g$ fixes three points on $N$, hence it fixes $N$ pointwise, which contradicts Lemma \ref{trivial2}.

 Therefore, $F_1$ is a double fiber and an argument similar to the above also shows that $N$ meets a component of multiplicity $2$ of $F_2$.
-Now, depending on the intersection behaviour of $N$ with $F_2$, we see that $N$ and components of $F_2$ form a half-fiber of type $\tilde{D}_n$ or $\tilde{E}_6$ of some other genus one fibration.
-Using the list of Proposition \ref{possiblecases}, we conclude that $F_2$ is of type $\tilde{D}_7$ and $N$ intersects $F_2$ as follows:
+Now, depending on the intersection behaviour of $N$ with $F_2$, we see that $N$ and components of $F_2$ form a half-fiber of some other genus one fibration of type $\tilde{D}_4$ or $\tilde{D}_5$ if $F_2$ is of type $\tilde{D}_7$ and of type $\tilde{D}_6$ or $\tilde{E}_6$ if $F_2$ is of type $\tilde{E}_7$.
+Using the list of Proposition \ref{possiblecases}, we see that only the first and the last case is possible.
+In the last case, however, one can easily check that the resulting surface will be an exceptional Enriques surface of type $\tilde{E}_6$ (see also \cite[Theorem A]{EkeShep}).
+Since we assumed that $S$ is not one of the surfaces in Table \ref{table3}, we conclude that $F_2$ is of type $\tilde{D}_7$ and $N$ intersects $F_2$ as follows:

 \centerline{ \xy (0,15)*{}; @={(0,0),(10,0),(20,0),(30,0),(40,0),(10,-10),(10,10),(40,10),(40,-10)}@@{*{\bullet}}; (0,0)*{};(40,0)*{}**\dir{-}; (10,10)*{};(10,-10)*{}**\dir{-}; (40,10)*{};(40,-10)*{}**\dir{-}; \endxy }